cvwjensen/springbootcourse/101/actuator/README.md

 Run the application and find the property using one of the exposed endpoints in the Actuator API.

 Hint: you are looking for Configuration Properties.
+The ID of the properties endpoint is `configprops`.
+You can find the list of ids in https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.endpoints
 Hint: make sure all endpoints are exposed using the solution from exercise 1.